Events & Recurring Patterns

 |---|---|

-| Name | Primary name (e.g. “The Great Fire”) |
+| Name | The primary name for this event (e.g. “The Great Fire”) |

-| Aliases | Alternative names (e.g. “Fire of 1523”, “The Burning”) |
+| Aliases | Alternative names the event is known by (e.g. “Fire of 1523”, “The Burning”) |

 | Description | What happened |